getlantern/lantern-client/README.md

    - Google Play Licensing Library
    - Google Play Services
    - Intel x86 Emulator Accelerator (HAXM installer)
-9. Click on Apply and accept the Terms and Conditions.
+* Click on Apply and accept the Terms and Conditions.
-<p>&nbsp;</p>

-### Downloading LFS Files
-1. Once you have installed GIT LFS, go to the root of your project
-2. Open your favorite terminal and type:

-   > ```git lfs install```

-   or you can also type:
-   > ```git pull```

-   that do the same task as lfs install.

 ### Running the project
-Once the required tools are installed and the lfs are downloaded, open the project on your preferred IDE.

-1. On your terminal type:

-   > flutter pub get

-2. Finally this project uses flavor as args, so type this:
+* `flutter pub get`
-   - VSCode: ```flutter run --flavor prod```
+* `flutter run --flavor prod`
-   - AndroidStudio
-     - Edit the run config and add on the flavor option prod

-## Unit Tests
+Or, run it from Android Studio if you're using that.

+### Building the InternalSdk (AKA Lantern Core) as a library

+The core Lantern functionality is written in Go and lives in `./internalsdk`.
+It is compiled from Go using [Gomobile](https://github.com/golang/mobile) to an AAR file that lives in `./android/app/libs` and is called `liblantern-ARCH.aar`.

+Package the AAR with `make android-lib ANDROID_ARCH=all`

+### Testing

+#### Flutter

-Run unit tests with `make test`.
+* Run running Flutter unit tests run `make test`

-## Integration tests
-Run integration tests with `make integration-test`.
+* Run running Flutter integration tests with `make integration-test`.
 This will run all files in `integration_test` that end in `_test.dart`.

-To run a specific integration test, run `TEST=name make integration-test` where name is the name of the integration test file without the `.dart` suffix.
-For example `TEST=conversation_page_test make integration-test`.
+  * To run a specific integration test, run `TEST=name make integration-test` where name is the name of the integration test file without the `.dart` suffix.
+For example `TEST=conversation_page_test make integration-test`

-BE CAREFUL RUNNING WHICH DEVICE YOU CHOOSE!!!
-When you run the integration tests, you'll need to select a device.
+  * **BE CAREFUL RUNNING WHICH DEVICE YOU CHOOSE!!!** When you run the integration tests, you'll need to select a device.
 If you select a device that already has Lantern installed, that Lantern will be replaced with a new build for the integration test.
-Consider using an emulator to avoid wiping your data.
+Consider using an emulator to avoid wiping your data

-### Using VSCode
+* To run independent Flutter tests, go to the root of the project and type: `flutter test test/my_folder_test.dart`
+  * in case that you need the code coverage just add the following argument: `flutter test --coverage test/my_folder_test.dart`

+#### Java/Kotlin

+* For testing all `android/app/src/test` tests, run `./gradlew :app:test`
+* For testing all `android/app/src/androidTest` tests, run `./gradlew :app:connectedAndroidTest`
+* For testing a specific an `androidTest` test, easiest is to open that file in Android Studio and clicking on the green play button next to the test
+* For testing the internalsdk package, run `cd ./internalsdk && go test ./...`

+#### Testing with VSCode

 To run the unit test you need to input the following setup.
-- Create a folder on the root of your project named: ```.vscode```
+- Create a folder on the root of your project named: `.vscode`
-- Inside .vscode create a file named: ```launch.json```
+- Inside .vscode create a file named: `launch.json`
-- Add the following inside ```launch.json```
+- Add the following inside `launch.json`
 - The segment named `program` is to specificy if you wish to run all the U.T or a specific one.

 ```json